pagerinc/event-sourcerer-client/README.md

 #### `Client(transport)`

 - `transport` - an instance of an object with a publish function that implements actual publishing of messages.

+#### `addPrePublishValidator(stream, eventType, schema)`

+Adds pre-publish payload validation.
+- `stream` - Name identifying the type of the stream, the stream is the category name to which we publish messages, analog to a model/entity name.
+- `eventType` - Name of the event.
+- `schema` - any valid Joi schema - will throw if invalid schema provided

+After using this function, all publish payloads with this stream + eventType will be validated against the provided schema.
+Invalid payloads will throw a Joi validation error.

 #### `publish(stream, streamId, eventType, data)`